Lesson 6 of 7 - learn to parent (nurture) effectively

 • If a grandparent clearly favors one grandchild over another, use a respectful ''I''-message (assertion) to teach them how that feels.

-• Note that these choices also apply to your kids' aunts and uncles.
+• Note that these choices also apply to each co-parent and your kids' aunts, uncles, and mentors.

 Recap

-This Lesson-6 article offers a way to judge whether each living or dead grandparent in your multi-generational family increases or decreases your family's nurturance level.
-It also suggests specific options for dealing with grandparents who deplete the level in various ways.
+This Lesson-6 article offers a way to judge whether each living or dead grandparent in your multi-generational family increases or decreases your family-system's nurturance level (functioning).
+The article suggests specific options for dealing with grandparents who may deplete the level.

 Pause, breathe, and reflect - why did you read this article?
 Did you get what you needed?
 If not, what do you need?
 Who's answering these questions - your true Self, or ''someone else''?